Recipe Nut Loaf

 2 Tablespoons olive oil

-1 cup raw cashews, chopped (roasted, unsalted cashews can be used, less nutritious)
+1 cup raw cashews, chopped (roasted, unsalted cashews can be used)

 1 cup cooked brown rice

 1 teaspoon good quality salt (more or less to taste)

 1 teaspoon sage

 2 Tablespoons fresh parsley, minced (1 1/2 teaspoons, if dried)